The Full Story

 Take steps each day to fulfill our dream of becoming full-time permaculture farmers while employing strategies to make part-time homesteading work for us today!

-Employ permaculture practices to sustainably grow and raise our own food.
-Share our bounty with others!
+Employ permaculture practices to sustainably grow and raise our own food and share our bounty with others!

 In the Wilderness